rackerlabs/docs-core-infra-user-guide/cloud_guide_intro/document_history.rst

 ================
 Document history
 ================
-This version of the user’s guide replaces and obsoletes all previous versions.
+This version of the guide
+replaces and obsoletes
+all previous versions.

+The guide is continuously improved.
+Our documentation source repository is open for review; to learn about everything that has changed recently, begin by
+`taking the repository's pulse <https://github.com/rackerlabs/docs-core-infra-user-guide/pulse>`__.

-The most recent changes are described in the table below:
+Highlights of the most recent changes are described in the table below:

 +------------------+--------------------------------------------------+